Clear sky, sharp snow-capped mountains, and beautiful landscapes. These are what you get during Annapurna base camp trekking in January.

 The temperature gradually decreases as the altitude gets higher.
 You might experience light snowfall after exceeding the altitude of 3500 m.

-The temperature during the day can range from 5 to 10 degrees C. You will feel comfortable to walk at such temperature.
+The temperature during the day can range from 5 to 10 degrees C. You will feel comfortable walking at such a temperature.

 However, at night, the temperature drops below 0 degrees C. And at higher altitudes, it can get up to – 10 degrees C.

-One must be careful at such temperature.
+One must be careful at such temperatures.
 Make sure you keep your body dry and warm.
 And make sure you drink lots of water.

 Annapurna Base Camp Trekking in January Accommodations